Fool Hardy Ales was established in early 2013 by Martin Wood,

 FOOL HARDY ALES

-Both Martin & Sam have worked in & around the pub trade for many years, with Martin winning such accolades as Camra Pub of the Year 5 times, amongst other awards.
+Martin has worked in & around the pub trade for many years, winning such accolades as Camra Pub of the Year 5 times, amongst other awards.
 In mid 2012 Martin decided it was the right stage in his career to buy his first pub.
 The time had come to accomplish for himself, what he has helped so many other pubs achieve.

 With this said & done they set about searching for their ideal pub, a few were in contention during the early part of the search, but one pub always stood out head & shoulders above the rest, with its iconic looks & brewery history, The Hope Inn.